Resources

 Quotes are often used as primary sources in state assessments, and analyzing them requires students to apply vocabulary knowledge, interpret complex texts, and think critically.

 Teach Britannica’s Quote Analysis activity helps you weave these skills into your social studies routine.
 With regular use, students can become more confident in drawing meaning and identifying multiple perspectives.
-They will purposefully engage with rich content while strengthening the literacy skills essential for academic success and navigating the world.
+They will purposefully engage with rich content while strengthening the literacy and social studies skills essential for academic success and navigating the world.

 • Presenting the quote at the beginning of a lesson or unit to spark interest